 Berlin Brandenburg Airport

 Strategic commercial consultant supporting the CEO of LUX Airport with analyses, benchmarking, innovation, implementation, concession planning and contract work.
 In addition, a performance assessment of LUX’s non-aviation business covering all elements of the commercial portfolio.
-May 2018– May 2019.
+August 2018– present

 Strategic consultancy to the CCO and Board concerning a review of PRG’s concession plan, advice on the upcoming duty-free tender and advice on the duty-free contract.
-May-September 2018.
+February-October 2018.

 The Management of Istanbul Grand Airport (IGA), the airport owner of the 25-year private concession to build-finance-operate-transfer Istanbul New Airport (INA), asked InterVISTAS to help the company with all strategic commercial matters, both aeronautical as non-aeronautical.
 InterVISTAS approached Market Square Consult for this project.